 Qualcomm Announces Snapdragon 720G, 662, 460 Chips

-Technology giant Qualcomm today announced not one, not even two, but three chipsets for smartphones and tablets.
-The new arrivals are called the Snapdragon 720G, Snapdrgon 662, and the Snapdragon 460.
-Their names are already quite telling in regards to the exact device price range they seek to cater to.
+Today, technology giant Qualcomm announced not one, not even two, but three chipsets for smartphones and tablets.
+The new arrivals are called the Snapdragon 720G, Snapdrgon 662, and Snapdragon 460.
+Their names already tell the exact device price range they seek to cater to.

-For example, the Snapdragon 720G is an upper-mid-range offering intended to power devices that want to bridge the gap between flagships and high-performing non-flagships, so to speak.
-The Snapdragon 662, meanwhile, aims to be a solution for smartphones and tablets that target that golden mean of price and performance, whereas the Snapdragon 460 is a system-on-chip creation for decisively budget devices.
+For example, the Snapdragon 720G is an upper-mid-range offering intended to power devices to bridge the gap between flagships and high-performing non-flagships.
+The Snapdragon 662, meanwhile, aims to be a solution for smartphones and tablets that target that golden mean of price and performance.
+In contrast, the Snapdragon 460 is a system-on-chip creation for decisively budget devices.

 Comments